Get all the latest data for Tivat

 How much are property prices expected to increase in Tivat in 2026?

-As of early 2026, property prices in Tivat are expected to increase by approximately 4% to 8% over the course of the year, with prime waterfront properties likely at the higher end of that range.
+As of early 2026, residential property prices in Tivat are expected to grow by approximately 4% to 8% over the course of 2026, with the base case sitting around 6% for the blended market.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Tivat.